kalvn/Shaarli-Material/README.md

 // ### OPTIONAL ###
 // Enables debug mode for dev only.
 Will load CSS and JS resources from src rather than dist.
+// This requires to first download all libraries via bower.
+Check the *Develop and debug* section below.
 $GLOBALS['debug'] = false;
 ```